Eczema / Dermatitis

 You can find a whole host of useful tips on our Eczema Factsheet but here are 3 top tips to follow:

 - Apply your emollients regularly.
 The chore of a twice daily skin cream regime can become annoying, especially if your symptoms have improved.
-But remember that the symptoms have improved because the eczema is under control.
+But remember that the eczema symptoms have improved because the eczema is under control.
 Without the cream, it may flare up again.
-Keep up the routine so that your efforts to keep your skin healthy and hydrated doesn’t go to waste.
+Keep up the routine so that your efforts to keep your skin healthy and hydrated do not go to waste.

 - You could need to apply your emollients from two to four times a day.
 It can be useful to have extra emollients available should you need them when you are away from home.
 For example, keep spares at work or in the car.